Rab-son/ES6/Section 4/README.md

 # Learning more about:
-- Let
-- Const
-- Template Strings
-- Searching Strings
+- Repeat
-- Symbols
+- Default Parameters
-- Maps
+- Arrow functions
-- Sets
+- Generators